Tips for Printing Your Catholic Parish Bulletin in Color: CMYK vs. RGB

 On the lookout for the most vibrant rendition of colors possible?
 Without the backlighting of a computer screen, a printed page will never produce hues as brilliantly as a digital display, but color mixes that will pop are usually deeply saturated with at least one of the CMYK colors at 100%.

-Want a free weekly printed bulletin?
+Want a free weekly printed bulletin for your Catholic church?
 Learn more about LPi's ad-supported church bulletin services here!

 Share